ON THIS PAGE: You will find out more about the changes and medical problems that can be a sign of small bowel cancer. Use the menu to see other pages.

-People with small bowel cancer may experience the following symptoms or signs.
-Sometimes, people with small bowel cancer do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+People with small bowel cancer may experience one or more of the following symptoms or signs.
+Symptoms are changes that you can feel in your body.
+Signs are changes in something measured, like taking your blood pressure or doing a lab test.
+Together, symptoms and signs can help describe a medical problem.
+Sometimes, people with small bowel cancer do not have any of the symptoms and signs described below.
+Or, the cause of a symptom or sign may be a medical condition that is not cancer.

-- Blood in the stool (feces)
+Blood in the stool (feces)

-- A lump in the abdomen
+A lump in the abdomen

-- Pain or cramps in the abdomen
+Pain or cramps in the abdomen

-- Unexplained weight loss
+Unexplained weight loss

-- Episodes of abdominal pain that may be accompanied by severe nausea or vomiting
+Episodes of abdominal pain that may be accompanied by severe nausea or vomiting

-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis.
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Use the menu to choose a different section to read in this guide.